-This is a procedure generally used in the first 12 weeks of a pregnancy (the first trimester).
-Unless there are unusual complications, this procedure is done on an outpatient basis and may be done in a physician's office or a clinic.
+This procedure, also called vacuum aspiration abortion, is mostly used in the first 12 to 13 weeks of pregnancy (the first trimester).
+This procedure is usually done in a doctor's office or clinic.

-The procedure will usually take about 10 to 15 minutes.
-You may experience uterine cramping afterwards.
-You will remain for observation for approximately one hour following the procedure.
-If you are not experiencing heavy bleeding or other complications you will be allowed to leave.
+The procedure will usually take about 5 to 10 minutes.
+You may have uterine cramping afterwards.
+You will remain at the doctor’s office for about thirty minutes after the procedure to make sure you are doing well, before being allowed to leave.

 Risks and Complications Associated with this type of Abortion

 Below are some of the possible risks of this type of abortion procedure.
 Talk with your doctor about what risks apply to you.

 Risks may include: infection, heavy bleeding, a hole or tear in the wall of the uterus, and injury to the cervix.
 Another rare, but possible risk, is having some pregnancy tissue stay inside after the procedure.
 This can lead to heavy bleeding and/or infection.
 For every 100 women having first trimester surgical abortions, 97 have no complications; 2.5 have minor complications that can be handled at the doctor’s office; and less than 0.5 have more serious complications.
 Serious complications may require an additional surgery or being in the hospital. i

 Having more than one abortion could increase the possibility of early delivery, having a low birth weight baby, or a condition in which the cervix opens up too early, increasing the risk of a miscarriage in a future pregnancy.